 “Brown recalled sitting on the porch of her one level house in Queens listening to The Shirelles’ track play on a boom box propped in a window.
 A group of children skipping rope on the sidewalk picked up the song’s main hook before Brown herself; hearing the children singing ‘Oh no not my baby’ as they skipped gave Brown the wherewithal to determine the song’s melody.
 Brown recorded her vocal over The Shirelles’ original backing track with the group’s vocals erased; Dee Dee Warwick provided the harmony vocal on the chorus.

-“The song was covered in the UK by Manfred Mann, peaking at #11 on the UK Singles chart in 1964.
-Merry Clayton recorded a slow-ballad version of ‘Oh No Not My Baby’ in 1972 featuring co-writer Carole King on piano and produced by Lou Adler.
-Clayton’s track earned her a nomination for the Grammy Award for Best Female R&B Vocal Performance for the year 1972.
+“The song was covered first in the UK by Manfred Mann, peaking at #11 on the UK Singles chart in 1964.
+Merry Clayton recorded a slow-ballad version of ‘Oh No Not My Baby’ in 1972 featuring co-writer Carole King on piano in a session produced by Lou Adler.
+Clayton’s recording earned her a nomination for the Grammy Award for Best Female R&B Vocal Performance for the year 1972.
 In 1973, Rod Stewart (backed by his group Faces) charted in the UK with ‘Oh No Not My Baby’.
-His self-produced version – a single with no parent album – reached #6 UK in September 1973.”
+His self-produced version – a single with no parent album – reached #6 UK in September 1973.